The Three Investigators in the Secret of Skeleton Island

 Is it any good?

 So all the elements seem to be in order.
 Why is this straight-to-DVD fare?
 Fans of the classic books will complain that the kids here just aren't the same quirky characters they have come to love.
 In fact, the characters aren't that well developed; if this is the first in the movie series, even if it's not the first book, this should have been a priority.
 Instead they spend time developing awkward tween romances and splicing in outlandish action sequences.
-The real story -- and the great characters at its heart -- are in there somewhere, and the focus deserved to be there.
+The real story -- and the great characters at its heart -- is in there somewhere, and the focus deserved to be there.

 Families can talk about...